 Please wait while you are redirected.

 Pulmonary nodules are identified on plain chest radiographs or chest computed tomography (CT) scans.
 (Note: Screening for lung cancer and whole-body CT scans for screening are considered investigational.)
-Although most of these nodules are benign, some are cancerous and early diagnosis of lung cancer is desirable because of the poor prognosis when it is diagnosed later in the disease course.
-The method used to diagnosis lung cancer depends on a number of factors, including lesion size and location, as well as the clinical history and status of the patient.
-There is generally greater diagnostic success with centrally located and larger lesions.
+Although most nodules are benign, some are cancerous, and early diagnosis of lung cancer is desirable because of the poor prognosis when it is diagnosed later.
+The method used to diagnose lung cancer depends on a number of factors, including lesion size and location, as well as the clinical history and status of the patient.

-Peripheral lung lesions and solitary pulmonary nodules (SPN) (most often defined as asymptomatic nodules less than 6mm) are more difficult to evaluate than larger, centrally located lesions.
+Peripheral lung lesions and solitary pulmonary nodules (most often defined as asymptomatic nodules less than 6mm) are more difficult to evaluate than larger, centrally located lesions.
 There are several options for diagnosing them; none of the methods are ideal for safely and accurately diagnosing malignant disease.
 Sputum cytology is the least invasive approach.
 Reported sensitivity rates are relatively low and vary widely across studies; sensitivity is lower for peripheral lesions.
-Sputum cytology, however, has a high specificity and a positive test may obviate the need for more invasive testing.
+Sputum cytology, however, has a high specificity, and a positive test may obviate the need for more invasive testing.
 Flexible bronchoscopy, a minimally invasive procedure, is an established approach to evaluating pulmonary nodules.
-The sensitivity of flexible bronchoscopy for diagnosing bronchogenic carcinoma has been estimated at 88 percent for central lesions and 78 percent for peripheral lesions.
-For small peripheral lesions, less than 1.5 cm in diameter, the sensitivity may be as low as 10 percent.
+The sensitivity of flexible bronchoscopy for diagnosing bronchogenic carcinoma has been estimated at 88 percent for central lesions and 78% for peripheral lesions.
+For small peripheral lesions, less than 1.5 cm in diameter, the sensitivity may be as low as 10%.
 The diagnostic accuracy of transthoracic needle aspiration for solitary pulmonary nodules tends to be higher than that of bronchoscopy.
-The sensitivity and specificity are both approximately 94 percent.
-A disadvantage of transthoracic needle aspiration is that a pneumothorax develops in 11 - 24 percent of patients, and 5 - 14 percent require insertion of a chest tube.
+The sensitivity and specificity are both approximately 94%.
+A disadvantage of transthoracic needle aspiration is that a pneumothorax develops in 11 - 24% of patients, and 5 - 14% require insertion of a chest tube.
 PET scans are also highly sensitive for evaluating pulmonary nodules, yet may miss small lesions less than 1 cm in size.
 Lung biopsy is the criterion standard for diagnosing pulmonary nodules, but is an invasive procedure.